Best VPN for Android

 This little guy knows which VPN is best for Android.

-The Problem with Apps
+The Problem with Android Apps

 As with a desktop computer, using a VPN on an Android device routes all your Internet connections through the VPN.